Burial and Cremation Laws in Wyoming

 In Wyoming, do I have to buy a casket from the funeral home?

-No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
-You may also build your own casket.
+No. Although funeral homes may sometimes be very pushy about getting you to buy caskets from them, federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
+(Learn more about your consumer rights under the FTC Funeral Rule.)
+You may also build your own casket, if you prefer.

-Is alkaline hydrolysis available in Wyoming?
+Is water cremation (aquamation) available in Wyoming?

-Alkaline hydrolysis is a chemical process that reduces a body to components of liquid and bone.
-It is considered a greener alternative to cremation because it uses less energy than cremation and does not release matter into the atmosphere.
+Alkaline hydrolysis (more informally called "water cremation," "flameless cremation," "aquamation," and many other terms) is a chemical process that reduces a body to components of liquid and bone.
+It's considered a greener alternative to cremation because it uses less energy than cremation and does not release matter into the atmosphere.

-In 2014, Wyoming opened the door to alkaline hydrolysis when it expanded the state's Funeral Services Practitioners Act to cover "chemical disposition," which means "the process by which a deceased human body is reduced to a powder by use of materials other than heat and evaporation."
-(Wyoming Statutes § 33-16-502.)
+"Chemical disposition" means the process by which a deceased human body is reduced to a powder by use of materials other than heat and evaporation.

 Learn more about alkaline hydrolysis.